openedx/enterprise-catalog/docs/docker-compose_for_decentralized_devstack.rst

 You have two options:

 #.
-Run following command: docker exec -it enterprise.catalog.app bash -c 'make migrate'
+Run following command: :bash:`docker exec -it enterprise.catalog.app bash -c 'make migrate'`
 #.
 Enter shell and run command from inside containers:

-   * To enter shell: `docker-compose exec app bash`
+   * To enter shell: :bash:`docker-compose exec app bash`

      + You command line should now be in enterprise-catalog directory in container.
      + From here, you can run any django/python related commands to interact with enterprise-catalog service

-   * Run: `make migrate`
+   * Run: :bash:`make migrate`

-FYI, to run another general command like `python3 manage.py makemigrations` on service, just replace `make migrate` above with general command.
+FYI, to run another general command like :bash:`python3 manage.py makemigrations` on service, just replace :bash:`make migrate` above with general command.